Help us sustain ourselves by purchasing proxy services through our affiliate links (we earn a small commission).

 How Do Residential Proxies Work?

 Residential proxy networks get their IP addresses from real users.
 This is usually done via various apps: instead of paying for them or watching ads, users are given the choice to share their internet with others.
-There are full-on dedicated products whose main purpose is to borrow IPs in exchange for money, such as Honeygain.
+There are full-on dedicated products whose main purpose is to borrow bandwidth in exchange for money, such as Packity.
 Reputable providers make sure to get their proxies through a legitimate channel, with users’ knowledge and consent; this is what separates them from botnet software.

 Whenever you send a request to a website, it gets routed through another user’s IP address in the process.
 Let’s say you want to post some classifieds on Craigslist.
 Without a proxy, you’ll soon run into limits and won’t be able to add any more things.
 Multiple residential proxies will allow you to efficiently multiply the number of your listings – and all of them will look as if they came from real users.
 Convenient.